 The filmmaker wrote the script along with Devika Bhise and Olivia Emden.
 The references included Vishnubhat Godse’s Marathi-language travelogue Majha Pravas, which includes a first-hand account of the siege of Jhansi.

-Swords and Sceptres was shot in 2017 in India and Morocco, with a small portion set in the United Kingfom.
+The Warrior Queen of Jhansi was shot in 2017 in India and Morocco, with a small portion set in the United Kingdom.
 Recreating the aesthetic of the period was a challenge since Bhise wanted authenticity.
 That meant minimal make-up for the queen and silks in the Paithani, Kota and Chanderi weaves for the costumes, which Bhise designed along Vidhi Singhania.

 A combination of sets and real locations were used.
 Filming took place in the forts and palaces of Jodhpur and Jaipur as well as Ouarzazate in Morocco, home to the Atlas Studios, where many Hollywood period productions have been filmed.
-Post-production was completed in 2018, and plans are afoot for an international theatrical release.
+Post-production was completed in 2018.

 The project, Swati Bhise’s first as director, turned out to be a bigger challenge than she expected.
 “Everything in this project was uphill because nobody wants to invest money in the West in a movie about an Indian queen,” she said.
 “They would say it’s some story for India.
 But I wanted to tell her story badly enough.
 To get it out there, at any cost.”